pixeloven/pixeloven.com/NOTES.md

 ```
 Site
 - Home
     - Hero: Who we are Brand -> About?
-Services?
+Stylized picture of us or Logo?
     - Description: What we do -> Projects
 - About
     - me